Each year, we transform outstanding college students into frontline advocates for democracy.

-Student organizers work full-time (40 + hours per week, including some evenings and weekends) from late May to late July and earn a stipend of $3,000 for the summer.
+Student organizers work full-time (including some evenings and weekends) from late May to late July and earn a stipend of $3,000 for the summer.
 This is a full-time job, so students who have to do summer classes or have other, part-time work cannot realistically participate in the program.

 Democracy Summer starts with a mandatory 3-day training retreat.
 Then, student organizers work in their host city, organizing for social change.
 They interact with civic leaders and veteran activists, meet elected officials, experience working with the media and gain an insider’s view of the political climate, legislative process and power structure in North Carolina.

 To see some of the work past Democracy Summer interns have done, see a #votehot tumblr created by them here.